UpstageAI/dataverse/README.md

 Dataverse is an open-source project orchestrated by the **Data-Centric LLM Team** at `Upstage`, designed as an ecosystem for LLM data.
 Launched in March 2024, this initiative stands at the forefront of advancing data handling in the realm of large language models (LLMs).

 ## 🌌 License
-Dataverse is completely freely-accessible open-source and licensed under the MIT license.
+Dataverse is completely freely-accessible open-source and licensed under the Apache-2.0 license.

 ## 🌌 Citation